There are far worse places to be stuck.

 We won’t be leaving for a wee while due to a pesky rudder problem.
 The rudder can’t be moved, lest it crack a rubber seal and present us with a ‘Water on the wrong side of the Hull’ type problem; so we are sitting here waiting for a number of storm fronts to go through and then for a tug to be available to tow us to Hillarys for a repair.

-Neon has moved onto the boat with us and is quite happy (we haven’t told him yet that his new home is supposed to move).
+Neon has moved onto the boat with us and is quite happy (we haven’t yet told him that his new home is supposed to move).

 We are using this time as an opportunity to properly sort the storage, ropes and those little jobs that we have been putting off due to a lack of time (we certainly have the time now).
 We had Hugh (of Perth Marine Electrical – our boat sparkie for many years) do a tutorial with Peter on basic problem shooting, there was even a test – he passed!
 Peter started rebuilding the manual bilge pump and I inventoried the entire boat and tried to work out how to fit everything on board.
 We got so bored we decided to do some shopping and upgrade some of the electronics (VHF and AIS) and the gas bottles (we now have some seriously funky green fiberglass jobbies).
 By now I had broken into my craft box and was knitting mitts for Taylor (Student Thespian son who had been moved out last month) and his mates – you have to have something to do at night other than think about the total lack of ‘Cold Mojitos in the Warm Kimberleys’ action.